-Turn to Romans 6:19.
-This is the section where Paul begins the paragraph by saying that we're not under law but under grace.
+Turn to Romans 6.
+This is the section where Paul begins the paragraph by saying that we are not under law but under grace.

 We should see this verse in its larger context within the book.
 The Romans were formerly guilty of ever increasing wickedness.
-That's what that means when it says "as you have yielded your members servants to uncleanness [unrighteousness] and to iniquity unto iniquity."
+That is what that means when it says "as you have presented your members slaves to uncleanness [unrighteousness], and lawlessness leading to more lawlessness."
 In modern English the paraphrase of that would be, "to ever increasing wickedness."
-That is the kind of obedience, of yieldedness that they had formerly given to the world, given to their former gods, given to their idols, ...however it might be said.
+That is the kind of obedience, of yieldedness that they had formerly given to the world, given to their former gods, given to their idols, however it might be said.
 What Paul is saying is that their new Master, Jesus Christ, deserves equal loyalty to ever increasing righteousness unto holiness.
-Very interesting—"ever increasing righteousness unto holiness."
+Very interesting—"ever increasing righteousness for holiness."

 Now what is Paul saying?
 He is saying that the path to holiness is not an easy one, nor is it one that is always so clearly marked that it is easy to find the way.
 But even in spite of these obstacles, our way must be marked by steady progression in righteousness to sanctification.